 How To Drop A Class

 Effective with the fall 2011 semester, students are limited to 5 drops in their academic career at OU.
-Complete withdrawals at OU, drops from other institutions, and drops from previous semesters do not count in the 5-drop limit.
+Complete withdrawals at OU, drops from other institutions, and drops from semesters prior to Fall 2011 do not count in the 5-drop limit.
 Click here for details.

 The regulations listed below apply to courses that meet the full semester or summer session.
 Courses that do not meet the full term will have different deadlines.
 Contact Enrollment Services, 230 Buchanan Hall, for more information.